GiviExplorer Europe Active Corsica Landscape

 If you leave on a naked bike you might need a windshield and seeing that you’ll be on an Island where beaches represent the major attraction, backpacks and duffel bags are a must.
 Give a look at some waterproof lines, like those of GIVI.
 Something that must not be left at home, are those small accessories that let you recharge your electrical devices while you’re on the road.
 Don’t forget the indispensable anti-puncture kit and of course a first aid kit.
 The anti-theft alarm must be very hardy.
 It’s better if it’s mechanical, better still if it’s connected to the electric one.
 Make sure your bags have a Security Lock.

-Technical clothing?
-Ventilated but with the ability to protect from wind and rain if necessary.
-If your trip is to the top of the island, choose a technical jacket that has a thermal liner.
-Go for strong shades, for the helmet and jacket, that are also visible during the day (a fluorescent yellow vest is always a good idea)
+Go for strong shades, for the helmet and jacket, that are also visible during the day (a fluorescent yellow vest is always a good idea).

 Corsica is an Island situated in the Italian geographical region, but the territory belongs to France and therefore they follow French legislation.
 Citizens of the European community must have with them their identity card, driver’s license and green card.